cpspalding/Python-For-Everybody/README.md

 -Chapter Ten: Tuples (2 hours)</br>
 -Graduation and work on independent program (2 hours) </br>
 -Complete independent program (2 hours) </br>
 # So far, I've used python for everybody as a review to reinforce material the professor has taught us in class.
-It jogs my memory over the weekend while I'm working on my exercises and integration project.
-It's quite simple material, so it better enables me to grasp the concepts I have a hard time understanding, like loops.
+It jogs my memory over the weekend, and it better helps me understand the material that is increasingly getting harder over the duration of the course.
+It sure is helping me use lists on my integration project.